Plopounet13/Closure/Closure/readme.txt

 We choose to represent attributes by string ordered by an id.
 We define a template for set.
 Sets are represented by ordered vector of their elements.
 Though the ordered characteristic slow down the time to add an element to a set, it is useful when comparing sets (inclusion) and when doing union or differences of two sets (functions we execute for attributes in the closure algorithm and for FDs in the reduce algorithm).
 So sets of attributes are defined using our set template.
+For sets of sets of attributes, we only need to iterate on them, so a vector is enough for this.
 For functional dependencies, we use a pair of set of attributes plus an ID, for we want to have access to both sets and to the ID for the count data structure.
 We first thought that for set of FDs we will only need to be able to iterate on them, so a list of FDs would be enough.
 However we also need to do minus, so we use the same set template as for set of attributes.
 List (resp. count) is a vector of list of FDs (resp. int) indexed by the attributes (resp.
 FDs) ID.